dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-controller.md

    `https://localhost:{PORT}/HelloWorld/Welcome?name=Rick&numtimes=4`

-(Replace xxxx with your port number.)
+(Replace `{PORT}` with your port number.)
 You can try different values for `name` and `numtimes` in the URL.
 The MVC [model binding](xref:mvc/models/model-binding) system automatically maps the named parameters from the query string in the address bar to parameters in your method.
 See [Model Binding](xref:mvc/models/model-binding) for more information.

 ![Browser window showing an application response of Hello Rick, NumTimes is: 4](~/tutorials/first-mvc-app/adding-controller/_static/rick4.png)